bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/kernel-benchmark/README.md

 ## How to build

-- In the Makefile in this directory, specify a Fortran compiler that supports Fortran 2008 (), and specify an optimisation level by setting FCFLAGS
+- In the Makefile in this directory, specify a Fortran compiler that supports Fortran 2008 (in particular the `newunit` IO feature), and specify an optimisation level by setting FCFLAGS (e.g. to `-O3`)

 - Type `make`